-- 1. enable the Council to provide clear leadership to the community in partnership with citizens, businesses and other organisations; - 2. support the active involvement of citizens in the process of local authority decisionmaking; - 3. help Councillors represent their constituents more effectively; - 4. enable decisions to be taken efficiently and effectively; - 5. create a powerful and effective means of holding decision-makers to public account; - 6. ensure that no one will review or scrutinise a decision in which they were directly involved; - 7. ensure that those responsible for decision making are clearly identifiable to local people and that they explain the reasons for decisions; and - 8. provide a means of improving the delivery of services to the community.
+- 1. enable the Council to provide clear leadership to the community in partnership with eitizensresidents, businesses and other organisations; - support the active involvement of citizensresidents in the process of local authority decision-making; - 3. help Councillors represent their constituents more effectively; - 4. enable decisions to be taken efficiently and effectively; - 5. create a powerful and effective means of holding decision-makers to public account; - ensure that no one will review or scrutinise a decision infor which they were directly involvedresponsible; - 7. ensure that those responsible for decision making are clearly identifiable to local people and that they explain the reasons for decisions; and - 8. provide a means of improving the delivery of services to the community.